F-said/march-madness-predict/index.markdown

     <figcaption>Subset of "Massey Ordinals" pulled from <a href="https://www.kaggle.com/c/ncaam-march-mania-2021/data">Kaggle</a></figcaption>
 </figure>

-As someone who has never watched a basketball game out of enjoyment, my knowledge of basketball terminology limited to "triple-double" because of Ice-Cube's "It Was a Good Day."

-Therefore I relied on ordinal data generated by basketball enthusiasts in a data-set called <a href="https://www.masseyratings.com/cb/compare.htm">Massey Ordinals</a>.
+I relied on ordinal data generated by basketball enthusiasts in a data-set called <a href="https://www.masseyratings.com/cb/compare.htm">Massey Ordinals</a>.
 The ordinal ranking data placed college basketball teams on a ranked scale based on human-interpreted past performance.

 So, the "best" team would have a rank of #1 while the "worst" team will be ranked at the last position (if there are 353 basketball teams competing, it would be ranked as #353).